TALK TO SALES+44 7852 546967

 What is the salary cost in Australia?

-In Australia, employees contribute 2% to the Medicare levy.
-On the other hand, employers are obliged to pay a minimum of 11% of an employee's base salary towards superannuation, which is a retirement savings system.
-Compensation insurance, around 2% of the basic salary, also falls under the employer's costs.
-Plus, they must incur the costs for annual leave loading (1.35%) and long service leave levies (3.5%).
+Employers, on the other hand, are legally obliged to pay a minimum of 12% of an employee's Ordinary Time Earnings (OTE) towards superannuation, which is Australia's mandatory retirement savings system.
+Compensation insurance, which is typically around 2% of the basic salary, also falls under the employer's costs.
+Plus, employers must incur the costs for annual leave loading (1.35%) and long service leave levies (typically around 3.5%, depending on the state).

 How much tax do you pay in Australia?